John Horam

-John Rhodes Horam, Baron Horam (born 7 March 1939) is a British Conservative politician.
-He has represented three parties in Parliament—originally a Labour MP, he defected to the SDP on its foundation in 1981, then to the Conservatives in 1987, and has served as a minister in both Labour and Conservative governments.
+John Rhodes Horam, Baron Horam (7 March 1939 – 24 July 2026) was a British Conservative politician.
+He represented three parties in Parliament—originally a Labour MP, he defected to the SDP on its foundation in 1981, then to the Conservatives in 1987—and served as a minister in both Labour and Conservative governments.
 On 4 September 2013, he was created a working life peer as Baron Horam of Grimsargh in the County of Lancashire.
-He is a founder and vice chair of the Common Sense Group of Conservative parliamentarians.
+He was a founder and vice chair of the Common Sense Group of Conservative parliamentarians.

-Early life
+Early life and education

-Horam was born in Grimsargh in the city of Preston, Lancashire.
-He went to the independent Silcoates School in Wakefield, West Yorkshire, where he was Head Boy, and won an Exhibition to St Catharine's College, Cambridge where he studied Economics, gaining an MA in 1960.
-From 1960 to 1962 he was a market research officer with the York firm of Rowntree & Co.
-During his time at Rowntree's, he did the market research for the new product "After Eight" Thin Mints.
+Horam was born in Grimsargh in the city of Preston, Lancashire, on 7 March 1939 to Sydney Horam, a fitter for Leyland Motors, and Catherine Harkness, who ran a dress shop and newsagents.

+He attended the independent Silcoates School in Wakefield, West Yorkshire, where he was head boy, before going up to St Catharine's College, Cambridge, where he studied economics, gaining an MA in 1960.
+From 1960 to 1962 he was a market research officer with Rowntree & Co. in York.
+During his time there, he conducted market research for the new product "After Eight" Thin Mints.
 He then went into economic journalism, becoming a feature writer for the Financial Times and The Economist.
 Leaving journalism, he started, with a partner, a new company, CRU International Ltd, an international business consultancy specialising in minerals and metals.
-He was also the first Chair of Circle Thirty Three Housing Association, now part of Clarion Housing.
+He was also the first chair of Circle Thirty Three Housing Association, now part of Clarion Housing.

+He joined the Labour party at the age of 15 after hearing a speech by the party leader, Hugh Gaitskell.

 Parliamentary career

+Over the course of his parliamentary career, Horam represented three political parties (Labour, the Social Democratic Party, and the Conservatives), and served as a government minister for two.
+After switching parties a second time, he was called a "dirty double-rat" by the Labour politician Dennis Skinner.

 Labour

 Horam contested Folkestone and Hythe for Labour in the 1966 election, but lost to the incumbent, Albert Costain.
 He was elected as the Labour MP for Gateshead West at the 1970 general election.
 He was a Chair of The Manifesto Group of right-wing Labour MPs, who supported James Callaghan to lead the Labour Party.
-Callaghan was duly elected party leader in September 1976 and thus became Prime Minister, and Horam was appointed to the government as Parliamentary Under-Secretary of State to Bill Rodgers in the Department of Transport.
-After Labour’s election defeat of 1979, Horam became a Labour Opposition spokesman on Economic Affairs.
+Callaghan was duly elected party leader in April 1976 and thus became Prime Minister, and Horam was appointed to the government as Parliamentary Under-Secretary of State to Bill Rodgers in the Department of Transport, where he promoted an unsuccessful attempt to make seat belt use compulsory and oversaw the widening of a stretch of the M1 motorway.
+After Labour’s defeat in the 1979 general election, Horam became a Labour opposition spokesman on economic affairs.